Sam Nelson, Director

 M Phil Cantab, ARB, RIBA

-Matt has knowledge and experience of working on large scale and technically complex projects.
+Matt's passion is working with historic buildings, but his expertise extends to large scale and technically complex projects.
 During his time as an Associate at Rogers Stirk Harbour and Partners, he co-led a £60m development of apartments and art galleries in Mayfair, and played a pivotal role in the design development of the forthcoming extension to the Grade I listed British Library and its interface with Crossrail 2.

 He graduated from the University of Cambridge with a Masters in Environmental Design in Architecture.
 Working with leading educational theorists, his thesis developed a vision for how the architecture of secondary schools might adapt to support whole communities through the emerging social and technological challenges of the 21st century.